jatindhankhar/jatindhankhar.github.io/_drafts/blog/responsible-disclosure-breaking-out-of-a-sandboxed-editor-to-perform-rce.md

 `curl http://169.254.169.254/latest/api/token` but it didn't work instead it gave me `curl: failed to connect`.

-Lost, it tried to ping the domain that also didn't work.
+Lost, I tried to ping the domain that also didn't work.
 Then I found a blog by Puma Scan on [Cloud Security - Attacking The Metadata Service](https://pumascan.com/resources/cloud-security-instance-metadata/)

 There it was mentioned that attacking ECS metadata was different from attacking EC2 metadata service, since it was served from a different domain.
 Then I checked the environment variable output again which I ignored earlier for some reason :sweat_smile: and it was right there in front of my eyes the whole time.